Home security basics: How to think like a burglar

 Be aware of Social Media

 As most burglars are between 16 and 24, they’re good at using the internet.
-Writing on social media that you’re away for a night or two or on holiday, is a bad idea as its easy to find this out.
+Writing on social media that you’re away for a night or two or on holiday, is a terrible idea as anyone can easily uncover this information.
 The same is true if you brag about your new 4K 65 inch TV.

 One way which you can prevent burglars from finding out key information about you is to keep your privacy setting up to date and set to maximum.